 The term ‘autism’ is commonly used to describe all diagnoses on the autism spectrum including classic autism, Asperger syndrome and high-functioning autism.

 Autism is much more common than most people think.
-There are over half a million people in the UK and current research suggests it affects that’s around 1 in every100 people.
+It is estimated that around 700,000 people in the UK have a diagnosis of autism and current research suggests it affects that’s around 1 in every100 people.
 On this basis given the estimated population of the North West of England this could be as many as 75,000 people in this area alone.

 Some people live with autism for their entire life without ever having a formal diagnosis.
 Often this is simply because autism wasn’t widely known or understood when they were growing up.
 For adults, a diagnosis of autism can help to explain why they have always found certain things difficult.
 For children, it can mean that the right support is put in place from an early age.